 Collector, Impressionist paintings.

 WORLD'S BEST MUSEUMS

 Opens London Art Gallery

-In 1938, after a brief affair with Samuel Beckett, she opened the Guggenheim Jeune gallery in Cork Street, London - the name being a crude imitation of the Parisian Bernheim Jeune Gallery - specializing in surrealism and various forms of geometric abstraction.
+In 1938, after a brief affair with Samuel Beckett, she opened the Guggenheim Jeune gallery in Cork Street, London - the name being a crude imitation of the Parisian Bernheim Jeune Gallery - specializing in modern art, that is to say surrealism and various forms of geometric abstraction.
 Marcel Duchamp, whom she had known since the early 1920s, was employed as a consultant to introduce Peggy Guggenheim to the artists and dealers of the art world.
 Duchamp taught her a significant amount about contemporary art, its painting methods and styles, and helped to organize several exhibitions held at Guggenheim Jeune.

 After staging solo shows for Wassily Kandinsky and Yves Tanguy, as well as a number of group exhibitions featuring the sculptors Constantin Brancusi, Raymond Duchamp-Villon, Jean Arp, Max Ernst, Pablo Picasso, George Braque, Antoine Pevsner, Henri Laurens, Henry Moore, Kurt Schwitters and Alexander Calder.

 Decides To Open Art Museum

 The Guggenheim Jeune gallery was well received in the London art world, but its first year showed a financial loss of some £600.
 This persuaded Peggy Guggenheim to drop the idea of a gallery in favour of launching a museum dedicated to art of the 20th century.